 How far along is the project?

 In September 2019 we entered the final year of this 4-year project.

 What is the eScience Center’s exact contribution?

-The eScience engineers are working on two topics: text analysis and data visualization.
+The eScience Research Engineers are working on two topics: text analysis and data visualization.
 The project data consists of a collection of emails written by therapists and their patients.
 By performing an automatic text analysis, we hope to reveal patterns in the mails that can help the domain researchers to better understand the effects of the therapeutic process.
 We use data visualizations to find the patterns discovered by the text analysis.

 What are the major technical challenges you’ve run up against?

 Like many of our other projects involving textual data, the major challenge is how to deal with the available data.
 There is never enough data available to adequately deal with the plans of the domain researchers.
 Furthermore, the data weren’t immediately ready to use for the purposes of the project.
 Cleaning the data is a process that has taken years in this project and which still remains to be finished.

 Two weeks ago, you held a hackathon with students at UT.
 What was the aim and outcome?